 Once you have dry scrubbed your carpets to the best of your ability, hoover them clean.
 This process is great for when your carpets start to look dingy from outside dust and pollutants over time.

 - A bucket of warm water

 Before you start with any hardcore cleaners, give a natural solution a try as you might be surprised how much it can do to lift and get up a stubborn stain.
 All you’ll need is a quarter of a cup of white wine vinegar and a bucket.

-The aim here is to lift the stubborn stain so when you see any coloration on your scrubber, immediately dip it back into warm water.
+The aim here is to lift the stubborn stain so that when you see any colouration on your scrubber, immediately dip it back into warm water.
 Continue to scrub your carpet until the area is wet but not saturated.

-Empty your bucket of dirty water and refill it with some freshwater.
-Using a clean towel, Dip into your clean water and wring it out.
+Empty your bucket of dirty water and refill it with some fresh water.
+Using a clean towel, Dip it into your clean water and wring it out.
 Then, soak up as much of the dirty water in your carpet as you can with your damp towel.
 Squeeze away the water and repeat until you have as much liquid out of your carpet as you can.